FamimC/PROJECTFINALYEAR/README.md

 ## 💡 Notes
 - This project was initially developed in Jupyter Notebooks inside an Anaconda environment.
-- Ensure you have your `kaggle.json` API token in place if you use automated downloads.
+- Ensure you have your `kaggle.json` API token if you use automated downloads.
 - For GPU training, ensure your system is configured with CUDA-compatible TensorFlow and proper NVIDIA drivers.

 ---

-## 📩 Contact
-For any queries or setup help, feel free to reach out!
+## 📩 If further help is needed, ChatGPT was really good helping setting up the project at the start